Parade Of Planets 2022

-In case you missed the Parade of Planets with the Moon this past weekend, here is a beautiful record of the event.
-This photo was taken on June 24 at 4:35 a.m.
-(Plus, see links to our June and July 2022 sky guides at the bottom of this page.)
+In case you missed the Parade of Planets with the Moon in June 2022, here is a beautiful record of the event.
+This photo was taken on June 24, 2022 at 4:35 am:

 Never miss another fantastic celestial event: Join our weekly Newsletter now.

 Dear readers, we are pleased—and a bit stunned—to announce that our “Parade of Planets” post reached 10 million people over the course of the last 10 days.
 Thank you for taking the time to share this rare astronomical event with your friends, families, and classrooms around the world.
 Many of you voiced questions, so we wanted to take a moment to provide answers.
 We consulted our esteemed astronomer, Joe Rao, to give you accurate information that you can trust.
 Read on to learn when and where to witness this special moment!